shambo23/CaseStudyForBillie/README.md

     ```apex
     System.enqueueJob(new MostPublishedBookService());
     ```
-4. Please open **Most_Published_Books** and you should be able to see the results in tabular format sorted by Edition number in Descending order.
+4. Please open **Most Published Books** tab and you should be able to see the results in tabular format sorted by Edition number in Descending order.

 ### INSTALLATION PROCESS
 ## Salesforce Packaging: Clone, Connect Dev Hub, Create Unlocked Package, Install in Scratch Org